Trails & Parks

 Vehicular access to the trail is also available at the Russellville Boat Landing at the end of Road S-8-204 and at the end of Sandy Beach Road near the Pineville Fire Tower on S.C.
 Highway 45.

 Primitive campsites are available for hikers who want to extend their visit overnight.
-Campsites are supplied with hand-operated water pumps and fire rings.
+Campsites are supplied with fire rings.
 Campers are reminded to exercise care with campfires and carefully extinguish them before leaving the campsite.

 Hikers should also be aware that snakes are indigenous to the area and should be avoided.
 Unless you are an expert in snake identification, assume they all are poisonous and steer clear.
 Hikers should carry insect repellent to ward off mosquitoes, especially in the summer months.